Kylon99/AlternativePlay/README.md

 Drop the AlternativePlay.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog

+### 0.4.2
+- Added ability to rotate and change positions of the saber when using trackers

 ### 0.4.1
 - Added behavior to show tracker positions when selecting